stevencarlislewalker/3mb3/README.md

     particular, we will use the RStudio development environment, which will be available on the computers in the lab, but it will be most convenient if you can install both R and [RStudio](http://www.rstudio.com/) on your own computer.
-(Lab
+Please
-    hours (see above) are reserved for students in this course and you have priority over students not registered in this course at that time.
+    try and install RStudio on your own *before* the first lab.
+Let us know *before* the lab if you can't manage.
+(Lab hours (see above) are reserved for students in this course and you have priority over students not registered in this course at that time.
     However, you should also be able to work there outside of this allocated time-slot unless the computer lab has been reserved for some other course.) **I hope that it will be possible for students to bring (or share) a laptop for work during class sessions.** A backup device such as a memory stick is required in order to save your work.
 - Class rules:
 	1. respect others
 	2. don't talk while someone else is talking